Copyright 2017© Jeanne Burrows-Johnson

-After a challenging day on campus, it was so delightful to kick off our shoes and relax at twilight.
+After a challenging day on campus, it was so delightful to kick off our shoes and relax at twilight on my back lanai.
 Our meals often featured sautéed chicken or grilled lamb chops, but regardless of our protein, Margaret-Jean almost always arrived with her delectable potato salad.
-While she enjoyed a glass of iced tea, I often sipped a glass of white wine as we gathered the ingredients for our small pā`ina.
-The many hours we enjoyed at my dining table discussing theories of humankind’s development and our personal slices of life have remained in the minds and hearts of both of us through the years.
+While she enjoyed a glass of iced tea, I usually sipped a glass of white wine as we gathered the ingredients for our small pā`ina.
+The many hours we enjoyed in research libraries and at my dining table discussing theories of humankind’s development and our personal slices of life remained in the minds and hearts of both of us through the years....

 Margaret-Jean's Potato Salad

 4 small to medium Potatoes, 1-inch cubes